droooney/idb-model/README.md

 ## What for?

-If you have ever dealt with IndexedDB, you've probably noticed that it's API is not really usable in the modern world of promises and `async` functions.
+If you have ever dealt with IndexedDB, you've probably noticed that its API is not really usable in the modern world of promises and `async` functions.
 This library is designed the way that you wouldn't need to touch the weird native API.
 If you only need a promise wrapper for the native API or a simple key-val store, you can take a look at [idb](https://www.npmjs.com/package/idb) or [idb-keyval](https://www.npmjs.com/package/idb-keyval).
 If you need something more advanced `idb-model` is what you need.